aloysiusng/cs460_g2_t4/README.md

 ![AWS Architecture diagram](./diagrams/aws_architecture_diagram.png)

 ## Building the infrastructure

-Follow the guide in the [Infrastructure](terraform/README.md) file to build the infrastructure.
+Follow the guide in the [Infrastructure readme](terraform/README.md) file to build the infrastructure.

+## Building the frontend
+Follow the guide in the [Frontend readme](frontend/README.md) file to build the frontend.